annemarie35/the-code-gloss/docs/journal.md

 - [x] Run type checking (add husky before ?)
 - [ ] Add [renovate](https://github.com/renovatebot/renovate/blob/main/docs/usage/getting-started/installing-onboarding.md)
 - [ ] Migrate to new eslint config https://eslint.org/docs/latest/use/configure/migration-guide#ignoring-files
+- [ ] Add github action for deployement
+- [ ] Add Zod validation, well, first use cases that needs Zod^
+- [ ]

 ## Later

 - [ ] Where do I store data ?
 First a file read/write with fs and then add a database with knex as a query builder or another (should ask the React community) https://github.com/vercel/next.js/tree/canary/examples/with-knex

+## 26/12/2024
+- enabled dependabot for project https://github.com/annemarie35/the-code-gloss/settings/security_analysis
+- I've been reading, cleaning notes, try for organise my toughts and how to progress with this app.
+  - Adding an api call after submitting the form ?
+Well, finish the form before
+  - Start a small Hapi server + a postgresql for training ?
+Add docker ?
+I have already done that in some past work experience and not sure if it worth it for the moment
+  - Working on architecture ?
+Like in this tutorial https://medium.com/@martin_42533/building-a-clean-next-js-app-with-hexagonal-architecture-and-redux-7c898ac26e66  (well, I don't think I need Redux for the moment)

 ## 24/12/2024